elysium-suite/minos/README.md

 ```
 [remote]

+# If specified, incoming score reports
+# will be decrypted with this key
+password = "HackersArentReal"

 # If specified, only these team IDs
 # will be allowed to connect and issue
 # score updates